-Publicity & Preparation:
+Publicity and Preparation:

 • Acknowledge CDSS support in any print and online publicity, including our logo and a link to our website.

-• For example: “This event (or project) is supported in part by a community grant from the Country Dance & Song Society, cdss.org.”
+• For example: “This event [or project] is supported in part by a community grant from the Country Dance & Song Society, cdss.org.”

 • When including our logo on a web page, blog, or social media site, please link the logo to the CDSS website, cdss.org.
 (Logo downloads and guidelines below.)